 where we have introduced the following shortcut in the notation

 As is well known, this is precisely the Schwarzschild metric written in Weyl coordinates~\cite{Stephani2003}.
-The leading order behaviour of the functions $U$ and $V$ as $r \rightarrow 0$ for $z \in (-M,M)$ is $\log (r)$.
-Thus we automatically have the behaviour required for a putative black hole, namely,
+The leading order behavior of the functions $U$ and $V$ as $r \rightarrow 0$ for $z \in (-M,M)$ is $\log (r)$.
+Thus we automatically have the behavior required for a putative black hole, namely,

 It has two crucial properties that might appear as surprising from the point of view of the Weyl coordinates, whereas they are well-known features of the Scwharzschild geometry.
 On the one hand, the area of the equipotential surfaces, which are ellipsoids in the fiduciary 3-space of the ALP, tends to a finite constant $A= 16 \pi M^2$ when these surfaces approach the rod.
 On the other hand, the Kretschmann scalar is constant in the equipotential surfaces and also goes to a finite value when the rod is approached.
 Therefore, the rod itself represents a regular geometrical boundary (i.e. a proper horizon) through which one can extend the geometry.
-We can see in this way that in this case the source of the ALP problem does not correspond to any kind of matter content from the general relativistic point of view: The Schwarzschild solution can be extended beyond the horizon as a vacuum solution~\cite{HawkingEllis1973}.
-In the following sections we will analyze whether it is possible to deform the shape of this black hole by any means and in which cases do such perturbations lead to a singular behaviour.
+We can see in this way that in this case the source of the ALP problem does not correspond to any kind of matter content from the GR point of view: The Schwarzschild solution can be extended beyond the horizon as a vacuum solution~\cite{HawkingEllis1973}.
+In the following sections we will analyze whether it is possible to deform the shape of this black hole by any means and in which cases do such perturbations lead to a singular behavior.